 Collecting and compiling invoices, receipts, and photos for one submission in a concise and orderly manner

 Providing a current Business Plan, if in business less than 2 years, or a Strategic Plan, if in business longer than 2 years.
 (Assistance is available through a no- cost consultation with the Alliance Business Assistance Center.
-Your Business Plan or Strategic Plan must be completed, submitted and approved before funds will be reserved.)
+Your Business Plan or Strategic Plan must be completed, submitted, and approved before funds will be reserved.)

 Compliance with all city taxes, licensing, and applicable laws and ordinances.